variani/wlm/README.md

 # ~10% of variance explained by the random effect with `varcov = varcov_cyl`

 # LMM1 + precomputed eigendecomposition
+# - useful when you need to test many predictors such as in GWAS
 evd_varcov_cyl <- eigen(varcov_cyl)

 m5 <- lmm1(mpg ~ disp, mtcars, varcov = evd_varcov_cyl)